 I get a lot of requests from people asking me which is the best Italian cooking course to do or which is the best Italian cook book to buy.

-They share their love for food with a passion and the dishes that come out of their kitchen's will leave you astounded and your mouth watering!
+So I set about sharing a handful of those I love; all these courses are run by genuine people.
+They share their love for food with a passion and the dishes that come out of their kitchen's will leave your mouth watering!

 This is a fabulous place to learn to cook in the traditional Le Marche (Marchigiana) way.

-A word of warning though, you need to have a big appetite, Mamma Ledi expects you to eat everything afterward and accepts NO excuses.
+A word of warning though, you need to have a big appetite, this Mamma expects you to eat everything afterward and accepts NO excuses.

 Her passion is catchy too.